 Your Cart is empty

-A Saturday report in the Capital Times - a hippy paper - made the festival sound like a hippie paradise.
+A Saturday report in the Capital Times - a hippie paper - made the festival sound like a hippie paradise.
 "In some ways, the festival resembles one of those medieval fairs that preceded the urbanization of Europe and its subsequent Renaissance."
 Did it?
 Did it really?
 Are you sure?
 "Bubbles were very much in style and they floated through the frisbee-laced air. . . ."
-Yeah, you didn't actually see a lot of bubbles at medieval fairs, dude.
-They probably didn't smoke much dope, either, let alone drop acid and while we're at it,the frisbee wasn't around either.
+Yeah, you didn't actually see a lot of bubbles at actual medieval fairs, dude.
+They probably didn't smoke much dope, either, let alone drop acid and while we're at it, the frisbee wasn't around either.
 And they liked jousting.
 I bet there was no jousting at this festival.
 OK?
-So not medieval at all then.
+So not medieval at all then, except for the toilet facilities, probably.

 Yeah man, turns out hippies aren't all crazy people.
 Who knew?